ciaran-ie/L.I.A.M/readme.md

-# L.I.A.M. - Law-Enforcement Investigations and Asset Management System
+# L.I.A.M. - Law-Enforcement Investigations and Asset Management System (WORK IN PROGRESS)

 L.I.A.M is an open source case management system for digital forensics labs, its a simple Python Flask web application for managing digital forensic cases and digital forensic evidence items.
 It can use SQLite/SQL as the storage backend, and it is intended to be used as a workflow tool for receiving, booking, note-taking, and possibly reporting findings.
 It simplifies and helps in case management when dealing with a large (or small!) number of devices submitted for forensic analysis in a lab.
 Ideally this might suit a small forensic lab that is too busy for an Excel sheet but doesn't have the budget for a paid tool.